 Stacey Pietrowicz is known for her work ethic, tenacity, and analytical mind, which combine to achieve successful outcomes for SUGARMAN’S clients, both through settlement and at trial.
-Stacey participates in all aspects of the firm’s practice, focusing on defective products, premises liability, medical malpractice, and other complex personal injury matters.
-Stacey brings her meticulous attention to detail to every type of case, consistently attaining outstanding results for her clients.
-Stacey routinely handles some of the firm’s most sophisticated cases.
+For 15 years, Stacey has worked in all aspects of the firm’s practice, focusing on defective products, premises liability, medical malpractice, and other complex personal injury matters.
+Stacey brings her meticulous attention to detail to every type of case, consistently attaining outstanding results for her clients and routinely handling some of the firm’s most sophisticated cases.
 She has been recognized in Massachusetts Super Lawyers every year since 2013 and was named to Top Women of Law by Massachusetts Lawyers Weekly in 2019.

 Hospital's electronic medical records reveal physicians aware of patient's condition

 Recovery for the family of a 47 year-old man who died from pulmonary emboli following hip replacement surgery at a northeastern Massachusetts hospital.
 The patient's family brought suit against multiple defendants responsible for the patient’s care during his recovery from surgery, including a nurse who failed to properly administer one of his medications.
 The case settled following extensive discovery, including multiple depositions of medical personnel who did not examine the patient, but were noted in audit logs to have accessed the patient’s electronic medical records shortly before his death and thus were aware of his condition.

 Wrongful death and serious injuries in Jamaicaway drunk driving crash